 Fatima, daughter of the Prophet (swa), was well educated and highly respected.
 It is said that whenever Fatima entered the room, the Prophet would stand and give his seat to her.
 Her sacrifices to protect and support human rights were among the most praiseworthy acts.

 Under the laws of Islam, women have obtained the right to sell and buy properties, own business, take legal actions, vote, and participate in political affairs.
 Inheritance law was/is also among the most important rights.
-According to Islam, a woman inherits, half the share of her brother.
-At the same time a daughter, can chose but has no the obligation to support her parents or children, while her brother does.
+According to Islam, a woman inherits half the share of her brother.
+At the same time, a daughter can chose but has no the obligation to support her parents or children, while her brother does.
 A man, a brother, has the obligation, by the rules of Islam, to support his mother, wife, children, sisters, and the children of his sisters if necessary.
-If a woman, a mother, a sister did not have the wealth or the desire to support her children, it would become the duty of her brother to support them.
-The Prophet (swa) has introduced the rules and the laws for humanity, some honor the rules and some chose not to.
+If a woman, a mother, or a sister did not have the wealth or the desire to support her children, it would become the duty of her brother to support them.
+The Prophet (swa) has introduced the rules and the laws for humanity; some honor the rules and some chose not to.
 Under Islamic law, women also have control not only over their property but also dowry claims.
 Once she is married, she may demand her dowry from her husband at any time, and in the case of divorce, she would receive her share of the property.

 Marriage and the Right to Divorce